richardTowers/verify-tech-docs/source/documentation/pki/pkiRotate.md

 1. The IDAP certificate authority issues the new certificate to the government service.

-## Rotate your service encryption key
+### Rotate your service encryption key

+Use the procedure below if your service supports 2 encryption keys simultaneously.

 1. Add the new private encryption key to your service endpoint.
 This means that your service can use the new and old private keys to